anlcan/Lembas-backend/README.md

 	}
 ```

-Now that we have our first endpoint, we should update our Configuration:
+Now that we have our first endpoint and an artifact, we should update our Configuration:

 ```java